- Rocket firmware

 - Note: the jedi.img file is deleted from your USB thumb drive after the firmware upgrade

-Are you using composite video with the Rocket?
+Are you using Component, composite or S-Video with the Rocket?
 If so, we recommend firmware version 43.

-With composite video sources, we recommend firmware version 43.
+With analog video sources (Component, composite and S-Video), we recommend firmware version 43.

 File name: hdpvrrocketfirmware_3_1_1_35_43.exe